maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `NUM` is a function with two completely different uses.

 The main purpose of this function is to return the number of items typed into the last `INPUT` or `MAT INPUT` statement.
-This was initially introduced in dialects that had matrix support, as it was common for users to enter a blank value in order to stop the `INPUT` statement in the case of large matrices.
+This was initially introduced in dialects that had matrix support, as it was common for users to enter a blank value in order to stop the `INPUT` statement in the case of large matrices - they may only want to type in five values for a 10 by 10 matrix for instance.
 The program could then use `NUM` to test whether the entire matrix had been filled out, or, for instance, fill out the slots for any non-entered values with zero or some other value.

-In RetroBASIC, the functionality of `NUM` has been expanded to also work with conventional `INPUT` statements, as the same issues arise in this case and `NUM` can be just as useful here.
+In RetroBASIC, the functionality of `NUM` has been expanded to also work with conventional `INPUT` statements.
+Early dialects of BASIC generally stopped execution if the user entered an empty value, typically by pressing <return>, but later versions mostly allowed empty inputs and simply continued execution from that point.
+In this case, `NUM` can be just as useful with normal `INPUT` statements.

 The value of `NUM` is reset at the start of every `INPUT` or `MAT INPUT`, as well as when running a `CLEAR`/`CLR` statement.